 An interrupt is generated in your computer every time you type a key or move the mouse.

 You can think of it as a hardware-generated function call.
 Instead, the processor may continue with other tasks.
 Interrupts can be of varying priorities in some processors, thereby assigning differing importance to the events that can interrupt the processor.
-If the processor is servicing a low-priority interrupt, it will pause it in order to service a higher-priority interrupt.follow
+If the processor is servicing a low-priority interrupt, it will pause it in order to service a higher-priority interrupt.go site

 Principles of Computer Architecture - Miles Murdocca, Vincent P. Heuring - Google книги